Minnesota: Popular culture

-Stereotypical traits of Minnesotans include "Minnesota nice", Lutheranism, a strong sense of community and shared culture, and a distinctive brand of North Central American English sprinkled with Scandinavian expressions.
+Stereotypical traits of Minnesotans include "Minnesota nice", Lutheranism, a strong sense of community and shared culture, and a distinctive brand of North Central American English featuring Scandinavian expressions.
 Potlucks, usually with a variety of hotdishes, are popular small-town church activities.
 A small segment of the Scandinavian population attend a traditional lutefisk dinner to celebrate Christmas.

 Life in Minnesota has also been depicted or used as a backdrop, in movies such as Fargo, Grumpy Old Men, Grumpier Old Men, Juno, Drop Dead Gorgeous, Young Adult, A Serious Man, New in Town, Rio, The Mighty Ducks films, and in famous television series like Little House on the Prairie, The Mary Tyler Moore Show, The Golden Girls, Coach, The Rocky and Bullwinkle Show, How I Met Your Mother and Fargo.
 Major movies shot on location in Minnesota include That Was Then...
-This Is Now, Purple Rain, Airport, Beautiful Girls, North Country, Untamed Heart, Feeling Minnesota, Jingle All The Way, A Simple Plan.
+This Is Now, Purple Rain, Airport, Beautiful Girls, North Country, Untamed Heart, Feeling Minnesota, Jingle All The Way, and A Simple Plan.

 The Minnesota State Fair, advertised as The Great Minnesota Get-Together, is an icon of state culture.
 In a state of 5.5 million people, there were more than 1.8 million visitors to the fair in 2014, setting a new attendance record.
 The fair covers the variety of Minnesota life, including fine art, science, agriculture, food preparation, 4-H displays, music, the midway, and corporate merchandising.
 It is known for its displays of seed art, butter sculptures of dairy princesses, the birthing barn, and the "fattest pig" competition.
 In September 1927, John Philip Sousa and his band gave the premiere performance of "The Minnesota March" at the fair before a grandstand crowd of 12,000.
 One can also find dozens of varieties of food on a stick, such as Pronto Pups, cheese curds, and deep-fried candy bars.
 On a smaller scale, many of these attractions are offered at numerous county fairs.

 Other large annual festivals include the Saint Paul Winter Carnival, the Minnesota Renaissance Festival, Minneapolis' Aquatennial and Mill City Music Festival, Moondance Jam in Walker, the Judy Garland Festival in Grand Rapids, the Eelpout Festival on Leech Lake, and the WE Fest in Detroit Lakes.